gwochy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 filename // owner all rights, group read and execute, others write and execute

-chmod --reference = olleh hello // this script mirrors the permissions in one file into another
+chmod --reference=olleh hello // this script mirrors the permissions in one file into another

+chmod -R +111 */  //this script adds execution permissions to all subfolders in the current directory